NextFaze/instagram-graph-sdk/README.md

 🚀IG Media

-- get all media for user
+- get all media for user (built in resizing support)

 ## Roadmap